Denis Hergheligiu

-Denis Andrea Libera Hergheligiu (born 9 December 1999) is a professional footballer who plays for club Latina on loan from Union Brescia.
-He has dual Romanian-Italian citizenship.
+Denis Andrea Libera Hergheligiu (born 9 December 1999) is a professional footballer who plays as a midfielder for club Vado.

 Club career

 Feralpisalò

 He first joined Feralpisalò on loan in the summer of 2016, still in the junior teams.
 On 27 July 2018, as he reached senior team age, the loan was renewed for the 2018–19 season.
 He made his Serie C debut for FeralpiSalò on 21 October 2018 in a game against Ravenna, as a 68th-minute substitute for Fabio Scarsella.

 On 4 July 2019, he moved to Feralpisalò on a permanent basis, signing a 2-year contract.